fbpx

 As a father of two teenagers, I’ve made it a point to begin teaching them how to handle money, and they understand that Assets put money in our pockets and liabilities take money out.

-Kiyosaki recommends we focus on investing in assets that produce income (cash flow) and appreciate, such as real estate.
+Kiyosaki recommends that we focus on investing in assets that produce income (cash flow) and appreciation, such as real estate.

 #2 The rich don’t work for money